What should I do if I receive a complaint letter from the Legal Services Commission (LSC) or Queensland Law Society (QLS)?

 You might also consult a QLS Senior Counsellor for free, confidential guidance.

-Also read the LSC Fact Sheet “Information for respondents” and the LSC Fact sheet No. 8 Responding to a complaint.
+Also read the LSC Fact Sheet “Information for respondents” and the LSC Fact Sheet 8 - Responding to a complaint.
 There is extensive information on the complaints process on the LSC website: How does someone make a complaint against a solicitor?

 If necessary, consider seeking an extension of time from the LSC.